JohnAlbin/support-for/README.md

 @import "normalize";
 ```

 2. The Sass developer wants to support the 4 most recent versions of all browsers which she can do by setting the wildcard browser, `'*'`.
-She has has to support IE 6 and later because the client hates her.
+She also has to support IE 6 and later because the client hates her.

 ```scss
 $support-for: (